 The roots and future

 The idea of Criss Cross Europe came to life in 2008, then under the name of Jazz Plays Europe (www.jazzplayseurope.eu).
-The spine of our collaboration, was encouraging interaction between the different jazz scenes, for instance by organizing a yearly laboratory.
+The spine of our collaboration, was encouraging interaction between the different jazz scenes, for instance by organising a yearly laboratory.
 Each fall we brought together one of the most talented young musicians from each country.
 An artistic blind date.
 With the concert program that resulted from this laboratory, the band went on a tour through all participating countries to play in good concert halls and on reputed festivals.
 The potential of this initiative was enormous: the musicians were challenged to play with musicians they didn’t know, they were obliged to step out of their comfort zone and work in a European context, they were encouraged to meet programmers and professionals in several countries, they had a chance to play on high level international stages, and much more.
 In 2012 we celebrated the 5th anniversary of the network with a concert evening at Flagey in Brussels.

 Things became more ambitious and we decided to change the name to Criss Cross Europe.
 Some partners left the network, others joined in and we came to a steady base of six European partners, geographically spread throughout Europe.
 From 2015 on we started working with an artistic coach and band leader (Ernst Reijseger in 2015, Louis Sclavis in 2016) and we started adding professional advice and formation for the young musicians.